Yezda Urfa | Interview | “Boris”

 How pleased was the band with the sound of the album?
 What, if anything, would you like to have been different from the finished product?

-Marc Miller: I was pleased with the results and I think the other guys were as well.
+Marc Miller: I was pleased with the results, and I think the other guys were as well.
 It was well done considering the tiny budget, which meant it was a rush job; get in the studio and get out as quickly as possible.
 I recall setting up my bass amplifier in the studio and then the tech connected my bass to a direct box, bypassing the amplifier.
-I protested that I want the amplifier recorded to get my particular sound.
+I protested, saying I wanted the amplifier recorded to get my particular sound.
 The tech said he couldn’t do that because of bleeding into other microphones.
 What did I know!?
 This was our first time in a real recording studio.
 After a discussion, the tech put a microphone on the amp but also kept the direct box connected.
-I always believed that the mic was there to placate me but was not actually connected to the mixing board!
+I always believed that the mic was there to placate me but wasn’t actually connected to the mixing board!
 There were many small mistakes in the recording, which would normally be corrected in one fashion or another, but due to a tiny budget, we had to leave them as is.
 Rick was off-key in a few places, I fumbled a part (most people probably never noticed, but it was obvious to me), Brad stumbled through a drum roll, and Phil fat-fingered a couple of notes here and there.
-I think Mark was the only one that played cleanly through the entire recording.
-But overall, we were well rehearsed and banged through all of the songs in single takes.
+I think Mark was the only one who played cleanly through the entire recording.
+But overall, we were well-rehearsed and banged through all of the songs in single takes.

 Did the band tour to support the LP?